1. School Setup

 Menu>> Scheduling >> Schedule Student

-Search a student with the available option and select the Student from the list that will be generated after searching, you can schedule more than one student for a particular course section.
+Search a student with the available option and select the Students from the list that will be generated after searching, you can schedule more than one student for a particular course section.

 To search a course section follow the same process, before scheduling check/select the Schedule Date, and schedule the students.